What is Power Factor Correction (PFC)?

 The harmonic currents do not contribute to the output load power, but cause unwanted heating in the wall socket, wiring, circuit breaker, and distribution transformers, resulting in wasted energy.
 When personal computers first hit the mainstream market, their power supplies lacked PFC.
 As a result, circuit breakers that seemed to be sized correctly for the load were tripping for no apparent reason.
 After investigation, it was determined that the poor power factor of the PC’s power supplies was the culprit.

 Today new “green initiatives” are dictating that personal computers include power supplies which must have Power Factor Correction (PFC) and high efficiencies.
 PFC significantly reduces harmonics, resulting in almost a pure “fundamental” current frequency that will be in-phase with the voltage waveform (Fig. 2).
 International regulations dictate the substantial attenuation of harmonic currents.
-The vast majorities of AC-DC power supplies manufactured by Lambda Americas employ active PFC, are in accordance with EN61000-3-2 and provide typical power factors in the range of 0.97 to 0.99.
+The vast majorities of AC-DC power supplies manufactured by TDK-Lambda Americas employ active PFC, are in accordance with EN61000-3-2 and provide typical power factors in the range of 0.97 to 0.99.